bit-ml/bit-ml/content/collections/posts/homomorphic2020.md

 For further details on how these work, you should check [this](https://blog.openmined.org/build-an-homomorphic-encryption-scheme-from-scratch-with-python/#buildanhomomorphicencryptionscheme). :nerd_face:

 So what are you waiting for?
-Go check this out!
+Go check it out!

 ```python[class="line-numbers"]
 import rlwe_he_scheme_updated as rlwe_updated